alexcasar/Data-Science-Climbing-Demo/README.md

 #### 0.5 features.csv
 Contains the features resulting from the feature importance phases.

+#### 0.6 variableDescription.xls
+Describes the variables used in the datasets.

 ### Jupyter Notebooks
 #### 1. Data Preparation
 Contains the code and explanation for transforming the raw data into a more processing-friendly format.